POSH Act: Understanding Role of Workplace Bullying and Back Bitching in Sexual Harassment Cases

-The above example shows that there is a thin line between common back bitching/rumour mongering and sexual harassment.
+The above example shows that there is a thin line between common back bitching/rumor-mongering and sexual harassment.
 Understanding the difference between the two is necessary to ensure that workplace bullying leading to sexual harassment of a victim is not tolerated in the workplace.
-To understand this an employee must be aware of the differences between mocking or intimidating behaviour at the workplace and sexual harassment.
+To understand this an employee must be aware of the differences between mocking or intimidating behavior at the workplace and sexual harassment.
 The employees must also be aware of what constitutes workplace bullying and are there any options available to them for tackling workplace bullying legally.
 Let’s try to understand workplace bullying and sexual harassment separately and then understand how they could be related sometimes.
 This will help employees understand the type of actions they can take to ensure a stress-free working environment for them in the company.

 Sexual Harassment of Women At Workplace

-Sexual harassment of women at workplace is a pan India problem.
+Sexual harassment of women at the workplace is a pan India problem.
 It is present in almost every workplace in some form or another.
 Not only in India, but the cases of sexual harassment of women are also a major issue in developing countries.
 This is mainly because women are mostly considered the most vulnerable section of humanity.
 To change this mindset of discrimination against women and prevent sexual harassment, the Indian government bought PoSH Act 2013.
-It consisted of strict norms to tackle the issue of workplace sexual harassment and ensure the safety of women at workplace.
-It defined what kind of behaviours comes under the scanner of sexual harassment to make both the victims and legal entities aware of what is sexual harassment and the necessary measures to deal with it.
+It consisted of strict norms to tackle the issue of workplace harassment and ensure the safety of women in the workplace.
+It defined what kind of behaviors comes under the scanner of sexual harassment to make both the victims and legal entities aware of what is sexual harassment and the necessary measures to deal with it.

-Sexual harassment at the workplace includes unwelcome sexual advances, unwanted behaviour, verbal or physical misconduct consisting of sexual behaviour or remarks.
+Sexual harassment at the workplace includes unwelcome sexual advances, unwanted behavior, verbal or physical misconduct consisting of sexual behavior or remarks.
 Under section 2(n) of the PoSH Act,

-“Sexual harassment includes unwanted sexually charged behaviour like:
+“Sexual harassment includes unwanted sexually charged behavior like: